Prince's Hot Chicken Shack

 Nashville's food scene has diversified sharply over the past decade.
 The city now supports a Catbird Seat operating at a level comparable to serious tasting-menu formats in any major American city, alongside neighborhood anchors like 12 South Taproom and Grill and quick-service staples drawing locals and visitors in roughly equal measure.
 Within that range, Prince's Hot Chicken Shack occupies a specific position: it is the reference point against which every subsequent hot chicken interpretation in the city is measured, whether the newer operators acknowledge that or not.

 The comparison set for Prince's is not regional fine dining.
 It is not Le Bernardin, not The French Laundry, not Atomix.
-The relevant peer set is the small group of American counter-service formats that have become load-bearing parts of their city's food identity: places that anchor a tradition rather than interpret one.
+The relevant comparable set is the small group of American counter-service formats that have become load-bearing parts of their city's food identity: places that anchor a tradition rather than interpret one.
 Emeril's in New Orleans, for instance, operates in a different format tier but serves a similar cultural function as a marker of civic pride.
 Lazy Bear in San Francisco and Smyth in Chicago demonstrate how American dining can codify and refine regional instinct into a formal experience; Prince's demonstrates that some of those instincts require no elevation to carry weight.

 Among Nashville's soul food and Southern institutions, Arnold's Country Kitchen offers the most useful direct comparison: a meat-and-three format with comparable longevity and cultural authority, operating without fanfare in a similarly no-frills physical space.
 Both venues demonstrate that Nashville's most deeply rooted food traditions tend to exist in inverse proportion to their interior design budgets.